gost-dom/browser/docs/Testing.md

 custom matchers, but the true benefit isn't achieved until you take your time to write the custom matchers.

+## Testing stripped HTML documents

+Many tests create a `Document` by parsing an HTML string.
+The HTML specification dictates implicitly creating `<html>`, `<head>`, and `<body>` if these elements are missing in the source.

+For brevity, `<html>`, and `<head>` are left out where they don't affect the outcome of the test, but `<body>` is kept to explicitly state that the string contains the _entire_ body of the test document.

+Tests can safely rely on this behaviour, as it is according to standards.

 ---

-[^1]: When Ginkgo was first conceived, provided some benefits.
-But these have
+[^1]: When Ginkgo was first conceived, it provided some benefits for organising
-    diminished with advancements in Go's own testing capabilities.
+    larget test suites.
+But these have diminished with advancements in Go's own testing capabilities.